OpenBCI/Documentation/docs/05ThirdParty/00-ThirdPartyLanding.md

 title: Third-Party Hardware
 ---

-This directory contains documents to explain the integration between OpenBCI and compataible third-party hardware.
+This directory contains documents to explain the integration between OpenBCI and compatible third-party hardware.

 ## MyoWare